Flux99/OTP-and-Confirmation-Sms-Using-Twilio/README.md

 4. Click on Order

-5. Sms will be sent to you containing bill Amount and OrderId
+5. Sms will be sent to you containing bill Amount and OrderId.

-## User Stories

-- A user can create a room

-- A user can see the time of the last message

 ## Dependencies